google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ## Block generator overview

-At its core, a block generator is a function that takes in a block and the language generator instance, translates the block into code, and returns that code as a string.
+At its core, a block generator is a function that takes in a block (and optionally the language generator instance), translates the block into code, and returns that code as a string.

-Each language generator has a property called `forBlock`, which is an object where all block generator functions must be placed.
+Each language generator has a property called `forBlock`, which is a dictionary object where all block generator functions must be placed.
 For instance, here is the code to add a block generator for blocks of type `sample_block` on a language generator object (`sampleGenerator`).

 ```js
 sampleGenerator.forBlock['sample_block'] = function(block, generator) {